wibosco/CoreDataServices/README.md

 }
 ```

+##Using in multi-threaded project

+CoreDataServices has the following implementation of Core Data stack:

+* One  `NSManagedObjectContext` using the `NSMainQueueConcurrencyType` concurrency type that is attached directly to the `PersistentStoreCoordinator` - the intention is for this context to only be used on the main-thread.
+* One  `NSManagedObjectContext` using the `NSPrivateQueueConcurrencyType` concurrency type that has the `NSMainQueueConcurrencyType` context as it's parent - the intention is for this context to only be used on background-threads.

+The newer main/private concurrency solution rather than confinement concurrency as it offers conceptually the easiest solution.
+However in order for this to behave as expected when on a background-thread you will need to ensure that you use either `performBlock` or `performBlockAndWait` to access the background-thread context. to ensure that the context is being used on the correct thread.

+An interesting article about different configurations to the Core Data stack can be found [here](http://floriankugler.com/2013/04/29/concurrent-core-data-stack-performance-shootout/)).

-CoreDataServices comes with an [example project](https://github.com/wibosco/CoreDataServices/tree/master/Example/iOS%20Example) to provide more details than listed above.
+> CoreDataServices comes with an [example project](https://github.com/wibosco/CoreDataServices/tree/master/Example/iOS%20Example) to provide more details than listed above.

-CoreDataServices uses [modules](http://useyourloaf.com/blog/modules-and-precompiled-headers.html) for importing/using frameworks - you will need to enable this in your project.
+> CoreDataServices uses [modules](http://useyourloaf.com/blog/modules-and-precompiled-headers.html) for importing/using frameworks - you will need to enable this in your project.

 ##Found an issue?